 What can be used in place of marjoram?

-If you do not have marjoram, oregano is the best substitute as the two stem from the same herb family and are closely related in flavor.
+If you do not have marjoram, oregano is the best substitute as the two stems from the same herb family and are closely related in flavor.
 You can also replace marjoram with an equal amount of dried sage, thyme, summer savory, or basil.

 Greek oregano vs oregano?